Gabriel838/SeqPadding/readme.md

 # Sequence Padding

-## Pad a varible length list with 0
+## Pad a varible length list with 0 and return each sub-sequence's length

 supporting list with max dims/depth >= 2